apex13579/Blog/README.md

-# Apex's Pseudo Blog
+# Apex's Learning Blog

-Welcome to my Pseudo Blog!
+Welcome to my Learning Blog!
 This repository hosts my blog posts documenting my IT certification journey, streaming schedule, and community-building efforts.

 ## About